otrv4/otrv4/otrv4.md

 #### Receiving a non-interactive auth message

+If the state is `FINISHED`:
+    * Ignore the non-interactive auth message.

+Else:

-1. Receive the non-interactive auth message.
+    * Receive the non-interactive auth message.
-2. Transition to `ENCRYPTED_MESSAGES` state.
+    * Transition to `ENCRYPTED_MESSAGES` state.

 #### Sending an encrypted data message